Proteus syndrome: Genetics

 In 2011 researchers determined the cause of Proteus syndrome.
-In 26 of 29 patients who met strict clinical criteria for the disorder, Lindhurst et al. identified an activating mutation in AKT1 kinase in a mosaic state gene.
+In 26 of 29 patients who met strict clinical criteria for the disorder, Lindhurst et al. identified an activating mutation in AKT1 kinase in a mosaic state.

-Previous research had suggested the condition linked to PTEN on chromosome 10, while other research pointed to chromosome 16.
-Prior to the findings regarding AKT1 in 2011, other researchers expressed doubt regarding the involvement of PTEN or GPC3, which codes for glypican 3 and may play a role in regulating cell division and growth regulation.
+Previous research had suggested the condition was linked to PTEN on chromosome 10, while other research pointed to chromosome 16.
+Before the findings regarding AKT1 in 2011, other researchers expressed doubt regarding the involvement of PTEN or GPC3, which codes for glypican 3 and may play a role in regulating cell division and growth regulation.